My Life as a writer

 WGGB is my trade union, and will always be there to ensure I get fair pay and credit for my work.
 Membership also gives me access to a network of industry professionals who can give me advice when I need it.
 I also find that people take me far more seriously as a writer because I am part of WGGB.
 Solitude is partly why I enjoy being a writer, but it is also why it can be difficult so it is great to go to WGGB events and chat to other working writers about their craft.

 Jamie Rhodes is a screenwriter and author.
 He teaches creative writing and screenwriting workshops nationwide and in 2011 founded The Homeless Film Festival.
 His first book, Dead Men’s Teeth (Mardibooks, 2014), a collection of short historical fiction tales inspired by the British Library archives, was funded by the Arts Council.
-He is a member of the WGGB London & South East branch.
 Follow Jamie on Twitter @JamieERhodes